Informatica-EIC/Custom-Scanners/Swagger-Spec-Scanner/README.md

     cd Swagger-Spec-Scanner
     mvn clean package
     ```
-    the packaged folder will be created - with Swagger-Spec-Scanner-Demo-0.1.0-SNAPSHOT.jar & the folder lib (contains all dependent .jar files).  the other folders can be ignored
+    the packaged folder will be created - with Swagger-Spec-Scanner-Demo-0.1.0-SNAPSHOT.jar & the folder lib (contains all dependent .jar files that maven will download).  the other folders can be ignored

     a Swagger-Spec-Scanner-Demo.zip file is created - containing the packaged .jar files, readme.md and the sample folders
   * compiled project will be written to the `packaged` folder, with a lib sub-folder that contains all dependent jar files (opencsv, swagger parser etc)